1. Education

 Distinguishing Characteristics:

-The large theropod dinosaur Mapusaurus was discovered all at once, and in a big heap--an excavation in South America in 1995 yielded hundreds of jumbled bones, which required years to sort out and analyze.
-It wasn't until 2006 that researchers announced the "diagnosis" of Mapusaurus, which was closely related to the even bigger Giganotosaurus and must have been one of the most feared hunters of its day.
+Mapusaurus was discovered all at once, and in a big heap--an excavation in South America in 1995 that yielded hundreds of jumbled bones, which required years of work by paleontologists to sort out and analyze.
+It wasn't until 2006 that the official "diagnosis" of Mapusaurus was released to the press: this middle Cretaceous menace was a 40-foot-long, three-ton theropod (i.e., meat-eating dinosaur) closely related to the even bigger Giganotosaurus.
+(Technically, both Mapusaurus and Giganotosaurus are classified as "carcharodontosaurid" theropods, meaning they're both also related to Carcharodontosaurus, the "great white shark lizard" of middle Cretaceous Africa.)

-Interestingly, the fact that so many Mapusaurus bones were found jumbled together can be taken as evidence of herd, or pack, behavior--raising the possibility that this dinosaur hunted cooperatively in order to take down the huge titanosaurs populating middle Cretaceous South America.
-On the other hand, a flash flood could also have resulted in the accumulation of unrelated Mapusaurus bones, so the pack-hunting hypothesis should be taken with a big grain of prehistoric salt.
+Interestingly, the fact that so many Mapusaurus bones were discovered jumbled together (amounting to seven individuals of different ages) can be taken as evidence of herd, or pack, behavior--that is, this meat-eater may have hunted cooperatively in order to take down the huge titanosaurs that shared its South American habitat (or at least the juveniles of these titanosaurs, since a fully grown, 100-ton Argentinosaurus would have been virtually immune from predation).
+On the other hand, a flash flood or other natural disaster could also have resulted in a significant accumulation of unrelated Mapusaurus individuals, so this pack-hunting hypothesis should be taken with a big grain of prehistoric salt!